 Q.: Is manufacturing site inspection required during the registration?A.: Unlike most of post-Soviet countries, Usbekistani regulator doesn`t require an inspection.

-The country`s Government intends to introduce a mandatory inspection for the first-time registrations in the future.
+The country`s Government intends to introduce a mandatory inspection for the first-time registrations in the future - we`ll update F.A.Q. then.

 Q.: Is the express registration certificate still valid for 5 years, or shorter?A.: So far, any registration certificate issued in Uzbekistan valid for 5 years.